AyaElsackaan/Data-Encryption-Standard/README.md

 # DES-Encryption
-This is a simple C++ project that applies Data Encryption Standard (DES).
+This is a simple C++ project that applies Data Encryption Standard algorithm (DES).